IDex/ogs-batch-analyser/README.md

 # ogs-batch-analyser
-Script that downloads user's games from OGS and analyses them using an external analysis tool like the one found at [lightvector/leela-analysis](https://github.com/lightvector/leela-analysis).
+Script that downloads user's games from OGS and analyses them using an external analysis tool like the one found at [lightvector/leela-analysis](https://github.com/lightvector/leela-analysis) (needs to be downloaded/setup separately).
 ### Example usage
 ```
 ogs-batch-analyser 467993 --skip --number 1 --oldest --command "~/go/leela-analysis/sgfanalyze.py --analyze-thresh .05 --var-thresh .05 --secs-per-search 5 --leela ~/go/leela-analysis/leela_0110_linux_x64_opencl"